 By cranking the ratchet, the strap wrapped around the ratchet is attached to a spring, which thus puts tension on the spring, priming the mechanism.
 The spring is attached to the upper end of the arm, while the lower end of the arm presses up against the trigger.
 Thus, as soon as the trigger is pulled, the mechanism will actuate, with the spring recompressing and the arm swinging forward.

-Our assignment required that we exhibit an exploded view created using SolidWorks in our final video, so we ported the files from Onshape into SolidWorks by saving each part as a SolidWorks part file, then assembled them in an assembly file, adding bolts and nuts using the SolidWorks toolbox.
-After finalizing our design (showcased above), we laser cut the final side panels out of MDF because that had worked well for previous prototypes.
-We used the trigger from the second prototype which had been laser cut out of acrylic and glued together, because it worked perfectly and didn't need any updates.
-We 3D printed the handles on a Bambu Lab printer, which allowed for minimal imperfections.
+Our assignment required that we exhibit an exploded view created using SolidWorks in our final video, so I ported the files from Onshape into SolidWorks by saving each part as a SolidWorks part file, then assembled them in an assembly file, adding bolts and nuts using the SolidWorks toolbox.
+After finalizing the design (showcased below), I laser cut the final side panels out of plywood, because MDF had worked well for previous prototypes, and MDF is just a product of wood, but proper plywood looked nicer than MDF.
+I used the arm and trigger from the second prototype which had been laser cut out of acrylic and glued together, because it worked perfectly and didn't need any updates.
+Asher again 3D printed the handles on a Bambu Lab printer, which allowed for minimal imperfections and a smooth finish.
+The spacers were also 3D-printed, but on a prusa printer, because their particular quality didn't matter as much because there were so many of them.

-The initial motivation behind this project was the rising costs of living, and my new apartment's kitchen.
-Having a kitchen meant buying groceries and cooking, but with the rising costs of living, I was debating going without seasonings on any of my food.
+The initial motivation behind this project was personal.
+As a college student moving into a suite with a kitchen, I was excited at the idea of adding fresh herbs to my food.
+However, with the rising costs of living, I was debating going without seasonings on any of my food.
 That is when I stumbled across herb seed packets at my local hardware store, and decided to just grow my own.In a small apartment, space is a challenge.
 With no lack of window space, but a complete lack of windowsill space, hanging planters were sounding like the best choice, until I realized that most herbs need to be potted in a planter that can drain.
-Nearly all planters on todays market don't have any way to drain water out of them without the water just ending up on the floor.
-Hence I designed my own.
+Nearly all planters on todays market don't have any way to drain water out of them without the water just ending up on the floor: hence I designed my own, in a solo project motivated by the cost of groceries.

 There are various ways to get water to drain out of a planter, but it is important that the rope which the planter hangs from doesn't block the access to the water.
 My initial idea was to utilize a mouth-like hole underneath a grate near the bottom of the planter, so the planter could be split into two sections: one for the plant and dirt, and the other for the water drainage.
 The water could pass through the grate, but the large pieces of gravel at the bottom of the dirt couldn't, and the gravel would hold the dirt above it and prevent it from washing through the grate.